PDIS/transcript/2023-05-15-Conversation-with-Russell-Hsiao.md

 It's pretty easy now?
 There aren't any restrictions given Taiwan's status?

 ### Audrey Tang:
 It almost changed overnight with the Ukraine situation.
-It used to be that we had to sort… I was once in an open government partnership meeting before the Ukraine situation and I was representing Taiwan as a civil society organization, the Taiwan CSO.
-And there are many contorted like TPKM stuff, jurisdictions, separate custom territory, country's clash area, you name it.
+It used to be that we had to sort… I was once in an open government partnership meeting before the Ukraine situation and I was representing Taiwan as a civil society organization, Taiwan as a CSO.
+And there are many contortions like the TPKM jurisdictions, separate custom territory, "country/area", you name it.
 But now, after the Ukrainian situation, it's very easy.
-We're just democracies in the democracy summit.
-We're just partners in the declaration for the future of the internet.
+We're just democracies in the Summit for Democracy.
+We're just partners in the Declaration for the Future of the Internet.

 So, by participating as partners or democracies, we are full members but we don't need to do this whole country/area/jurisdiction/regime dance.
 And this is quite fresh to me.
 And so far, we don't have any problem directly pinging my counterparts under this state are part of this multistakeholder system of democratic partners.